XMON3R/MistsOfThelema/Docs/UserManual.md

 ### 5.5 The Day/Night Cycle and End-of-Day Scenarios

 Time progresses in *Mists of Thelema*.
-A day ends in one of two ways:
+A day ends in two of two ways:

 - **Timer Expiration:** The day ends automatically after a time limit.
 - **Manual End:** Walk into your red-labeled house on the map.